sobhanbera/hackerearth-rebel-food/README.md

 # Getting Started with Create React App

 Try to participate in hackathons...
+This repo may not contain serious stuffs.
+Thanks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts